ludwig-ai/ludwig-docs/docs/user_guide/what_is_ludwig.md

 achieved by creating an extensible, declarative configuration with optional parameters for every aspect of the pipeline.

-Ludwig’s declarative programming model allows for key features such as:

 ## Multi-modal, multi-task learning out-of-the-box

 Mix and match tabular data, text, images, and even audio into complex model